Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Exploring Nanoscience.md

 **Activities to discover the nanoscale**

-Last initially checked on 2024-02-13 by Jessica Trevelyan (jet81@cam.ac.uk) and double-checked on yyyy-mm-dd by Name (email@cam.ac.uk)
+Last initially checked on 2024-02-13 by Jessica Trevelyan (jet81@cam.ac.uk) and double-checked on 2024-02-15 by Isobel Gilham (ig419@cam.ac.uk)

 ## Tags